selkamand/sigsim/README.md

 multimonium distribution ‘n’ times (where n = number of mutations we want to simulate for a sample).

-When you simulate decompositions by random sampling a multinomial model in this way, the randomness of the sampling adds noise.
-For some experiments, you may want to include decompositions that represent perfect (‘noiseless’) combinations of two signatures.
+When you simulate catalogues by random sampling a multinomial model in this way, the randomness of the sampling adds noise.
+For some experiments, you may want to include catalogues that represent perfect (‘noiseless’) combinations of two signatures.

-You can create these ‘perfect’ datasets using the `noise = FALSE` argument of `sig_simulate_decomposition()`
+You can create these ‘perfect’ datasets using the `noise = FALSE` argument of `sig_simulate_catalogue()`

 ## Installation